ericnam-png/soc-homelab-setup/README.md

 This project documents a SOC homelab built to simulate endpoint monitoring and log analysis using Splunk and Sysmon.

 ## Overview
 The lab includes a Windows-based environment, a SIEM solution (Splunk), and endpoint monitoring using Sysmon.
-It is designed designed to support security monitoring, log analysis, and attack simulation.
+It is designed to support security monitoring, log analysis, and attack simulation.

 ## Architecture
 - Windows 11 (Target system)